Weight loss

 If you are not trying to lose weight by using a certain diet or an exercise regime, you should not be losing weight dramatically in a short period of time.
 If you have lost 5% of your weight in 12 months or less without making any effort and keeping with your normal lifestyle, you should go to your doctor to find out the cause.

-Patients with lymphoma usually lose up to 10% of their body weight in 6 months, but not all of them have such a dramatic drop in their size.
 This is caused by the union of various factors, including loss of appetite and the increased energy expenditure that results from the speedy multiplication of cancer cells.

 To replicate and keep colonizing your organism, cancer cells need extra energy and nutrients that are taken from the bloodstream.
 This makes patients susceptible to nutritional problems, anemia, and weight loss.